Surrey Armed Forces Covenant report 2023 to 2024

 Contents

-Here in Surrey, we are most fortunate to enjoy excellent working relationships with both the Army Training Centre (Pirbright) and especially with its Commanding Officer - Lt Col Shamus Kelly OBE and 4 Princess of Wales's Royal Regiment and its Commanding Officer – Lt Col Steve Garmory as well as Col John Baynham OBE – Deputy Commander 11th Security Assistance Brigade and HQ SE and Col Patrick Crowley MBE DL Chief Executive of SERFCA.
-This is an excellent and fruitful partnership which underlines the fact that Surrey is very much a military county, widely respected by the Ministry of Defence.
+Here in Surrey, we are most fortunate to enjoy excellent working relationships with the Army Training Centre Pirbright and especially its Commanding Officer – Lt Col Michael Bysshe; 1 Irish Guards and of course, Col David Kenny – Commander, HQ SE as well as with Col Patrick Crowley from South East Reserve Forces Cadets' Association (SERFCA).
+We also work closely with 4 Princess of Wales's Royal Regiment and its Commanding Officer – Lt Col Steve Garmory and with 579 Field Squadron (Explosive Ordinance Device) and Major Duncan Wood.
+These are excellent and fruitful partnerships which really underline the fact that Surrey is very much a Military county, widely respected by the Ministry of Defence.

-As Chair of Surrey County Council, I have been privileged to get out and about in the County and meet so many people.
-One of the benefits of being Chair is that I am automatically Chair of Surrey Civilian-Military Partnership Board and I must say that it has been one of the most enjoyable parts of that role as I attended and participated in so many Military activities and really got to know and to understand the Military.
-It has made me 'armed forces aware' and given me the confidence to represent them and their interests at the highest level of Government.
-I am grateful for the trust that they have put in me and the advice and support that I receive from our officers.
+One of the undoubted benefits of being Chair of Surrey County Council is that I am also Chair of Surrey Civilian-Military Partnership Board (SCMPB) and I must say that it has been one of the most enjoyable parts of the role as I attend and participate in so many Military activities and am really getting to know and to understand the Military.
+It has made me 'armed forces aware' and given me the confidence to represent them and their interests at the highest level.
+Having now be in post for a year, I continue to be filled with pride and with all that has been achieved to date, including Surrey County Council continuing to be a Gold Award holder of the Employers Recognition Scheme.

-As I prepare to stand down as Chair in May 2023, I shall look back with pride with all that has been achieved and the privileged role that I have played in working closely with all our partners all committed to do the right thing to ensure that no member the armed forces community is disadvantaged because of their service.
-If anything, all our partners are now more aware of the ultimate sacrifice that our armed forces are prepared to pay to keep Britain safe and free.
+Our partners, like me, stand committed to ensure that no member of the armed forces community is disadvantaged because of their service.
+If anything, all of our partners and our Board Members are now even more aware of the ultimate sacrifice that our armed forces are prepared to pay to keep Britain and Surrey safe and free.

 Introduction

-The 2022-23 annual report sets out a summary of the achievements of the Surrey Civilian-Military Partnership Board (SCMPB) and its partners during the year to ensure the Armed Forces Covenant is implemented and our Armed Forces community are not disadvantaged by their service.
-Partners on the SCMPB include 11 Security Force Assistance Brigade and HQ SE, the Lord-Lieutenant, South East Reserve Forces and Cadets Association (SERFCA), Deputy Police and Crime Commissioner, borough and district councils, Surrey Police, Surrey Fire and Rescue, Service Charities, Diocese of Guildford and our partners in health, education and business.
-November 2022 saw the Armed Forces Act 2021 become enacted and a key focus of the year has been to ensure all public bodies in scope of the Act were aware of the new duty of 'due regard' in relation to education, health and housing provision.
+The 2023-24 annual report sets out some of the key achievements of the Surrey Civilian-Military Partnership Board and its partners to help ensure members of the Armed Forces community are not disadvantaged by their service.
+Partners on the SCMPB include His Majesty's (HM) Lord-Lieutenant, Army Headquarters South East, Army Training Centre (Pirbright), 1st Battalion Irish Guards, South East Reserve Forces' and Cadets' Association (SERFCA), Deputy Police and Crime Commissioner, borough and district councils, Surrey Police, Service Charities and our partners in health, education and business.

 Engagement